astral-sh/uv/docs/configuration/files.md

 directory, following the discovery and parsing rules of the [`dotenvy`](https://github.com/allan2/dotenvy) crate.

+To load a `.env` file from a dedicated location, set the `UV_ENV_FILE` environment variable, or pass the `--env-file` flag to `uv run`.

+The `--env-file` flag can be provided multiple times, with subsequent files overriding values defined in previous files.
+To provide multiple files via the `UV_ENV_FILE` environment variable, separate the paths with a space (e.g., `UV_ENV_FILE="/path/to/file1 /path/to/file2"`).

+To disable this behavior, set the `UV_NO_ENV_FILE` environment variable to `1`, or pass the `--no-env-file` flag to `uv run`.

-If the same variable is defined in the environment and in the file, the value from the environment will take precedence.
+If the same variable is defined in the environment and in a `.env` file, the value from the environment will take precedence.

-To disable this behavior, set `UV_NO_ENV_FILE=1` in the environment, or pass the `--no-env-file` flag to `uv run`.

 ## Configuring the pip interface